Connectivity structure and dynamics of nonlinear recurrent neural networks: Introduction

-\textbf{Relating connectivity and collective-activity structure analytically.} We currently lack analytical tools to predict relationships between collective activity described by large-scale recordings, and connectivity structure described by connectomics or other datasets.
-Dynamical mean-field theory (DMFT) is widely used to analytically characterize activity in large, nonlinear recurrent neural networks.
-Although recent advances in DMFT have extended these techniques to describe collective features in networks producing high-dimensional chaotic activity \cite{clark2023dimension}, these calculations have been limited to i.i.d.\ connectivity or connectivity with simple correlations between reciprocal couplings.
+We currently lack analytical tools to predict relationships between connectivity structure, described by connectomics or other datasets, and collective activity, described by large-scale neural recordings.
+Dynamical mean-field theory (DMFT) is a theoretical tool from statistical physics widely used to analytically characterize activity in large nonlinear recurrent neural networks.
+Although recent advances in DMFT have extended these techniques to describe collective features in networks producing high-dimensional chaotic activity \cite{clark2023dimension}, these calculations have been limited to i.i.d.\ connectivity, or connectivity with simple correlations between reciprocal couplings.
 Extending such calculations to more complicated connectivity structures rapidly becomes unwieldy.
 Consequently, such analyses have not been performed for networks whose connections are constrained by the statistics of connectomic or other datasets, limiting our ability to leverage these datasets for theoretical insight.

-One tractable approach has been to study networks with \textit{very} low-dimensional connectivity and thus activity (specifically, in the limit where the rank of the coupling matrix remains finite while the network becomes large; see \secref{sec:comp_to_lowrank}).
+One tractable approach has been to study networks with \textit{very} low dimensional connectivity and thus activity (specifically, in the limit where the rank of the coupling matrix remains finite while the network becomes large; see \secref{sec:comp_to_lowrank}).
 However, connectomes, like that of \textit{Drosophila} considered in \secref{sec:fly_analysis}, do not support this finite-rank assumption.
-Furthermore, while neural activity recorded in experiments is often low-dimensional, this may be inherited from the low dimensionality of experimental tasks; in more complicated tasks or spontaneous states, activity is typically higher-dimensional \cite{stringer2019high, manley2024simultaneous}.
+Furthermore, while neural activity recorded in experiments is often low dimensional, this may be inherited from the low dimensionality of experimental tasks; in more complicated tasks or spontaneous states, activity is typically higher dimensional \cite{stringer2019high, stringer2019spontaneous, manley2024simultaneous}.